The HARP 2.0 Rules : Complete HARP 2 Eligibility Requirements For U.S. Homeowners (Plus Mortgage Rates)

 Why does my loan officer tell me I can't refinance with HARP because my current mortgage has PMI?

-The new HARP is exactly that -- new.
-There are new rules and guidelines and not every bank is up-to-speed on what's going on.
-If you're hearing that you can't refinance your current mortgage because it has PMI on it, that's a signal that you're working with sub-optimal loan officer.
-You may want to shop around.
+HARP has many rules and guidelines and all loan officers are up-to-speed on what's going on.
+If you're hearing that you can't refinance your current mortgage because it has PMI on it, it may be a signal to shop around.

 My current mortgage has Lender-Paid Mortgage Insurance (LPMI).
 Can I refinance via HARP?